 How can I prepare my child for university?
 Tips for helping uni-bound teens

-In the blink of an eye your rambunctious toddler is but a few weeks away from A Level results and once they're in the following weeks are going to be spent in a flurry of pre-uni nerves!
+In the blink of an eye your rambunctious toddler is now a teenager with their own A Level results and no doubt the following weeks are now going to be spent in a flurry of pre-uni nerves!
 As such, you might be asking yourself, while watching said teen struggle to open a can of beans, "How can I prepare my child for university?"
 Here are a few tips to help your teen AND you get to grips with this exciting-but-scary milestone...

 Put your positive hat on